StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

 <details>
   <summary>
     <h2 id="-entity-destruction"> 🗑️ Entity Destruction</h2>
-    <br> This section provides examples of how to destroy entities at runtime.
+    <br> This section provides methods of how to destroy entities at runtime.
   </summary>

 #### `Destroy(IEntity, float)`